-The Alabama Civil Rights Trail made me realize how much I really didn’t know and especially about the unsung heroes of the movement.
+The Alabama Civil Rights Trail made me realize how much I really did not know and especially about the unsung heroes of the movement.

-The history and legacy of Martin Luther King Jr., Rosa Parks, Medgar Evers, John Lewis and other unknown African-Americans are commemorated at hundreds of museums, churches, courthouses in now what makes up the new U.S. Civil Rights Trail.
+The history and legacy of Martin Luther King Jr., Rosa Parks, Medgar Evers, John Lewis, and countless other unknown African-Americans are commemorated at hundreds of museums, churches, courthouses in now what makes up the historic Civil Rights Trail Sights In Alabama.

-The historical civil rights trail is being used to focus on the movement, encourage tourism, and open dialogue about where we are now as a country.
+The Historical Sites in Birmingham, AL focuses on the movement, encourage tourism, and open dialogue about where we are now as a country.